Have hope, make progress

 Zopeful is my attempt to compact some of what I've learnt about the scale of the challenge.
 To then translate it into something human sized that we can all play a role in.
 Every day.
 And to do it with hope.

-If you'd like to learn more about it and the path ahead, we'd love you to or one of our other .
-You'd be joining amazing humans from 65+ countries (so far).
+If you'd like to learn more about it and the path ahead, we'd love you to one of our other . or our ready-made, high-quality You'd be joining amazing humans from 70+ countries (so far).